Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

 This is not intuitive, and you should read more on NURBS before trying this.

-To create a sphere with 2D surfaces, its the same principle as with a 2D circle - you'll note that the four different weights needed for creating a sphere (1.0, 0.707 = sqrt(0.5), 0.354 = sqrt(2)/4, and 0.25).
+To create a sphere with 2D surfaces, its the same principle as with a 2D circle - you will note that the four different weights needed for creating a sphere (1.0, 0.707 = sqrt(0.5), 0.354 = sqrt(2)/4, and 0.25).